In baking, how you mix your ingredients determines how your cookies, cakes or quick breads turn out.

 - Sift together the dry ingredients, then alternate adding the dry ingredients and the liquid ones, one-third at a time, to the creamed fat mixture.

-Once you accept that "wet" ingredients and "liquid" ingredients are not the same thing, you'll be fine.
+Once you accept that "wet" ingredients and "liquid" ingredients are not the same things, you'll be fine.
 The former refers to the fats creamed with the eggs, while the latter means the milk and/or any other liquid ingredients (buttermilk, water, etc).

 The Creaming Method in Cakes